Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 Integrated features

 • Timeline View.
-Timeline View is a Gantt-style project view that displays all of your tasks in a horizontal bar chart.
+Timeline View is a Gantt-style project view that displays all your tasks as horizontal bars.
 Not only can you see each task's start and end date, but you can also see dependencies between tasks.
 With Timeline View, you can easily track how the pieces of your plan fit together.

 • Milestones.
 Milestones represent important project checkpoints.
 By setting milestones throughout your project, you can let your team members and project stakeholders know how you're pacing towards your goal.

 • Dependencies.
 Mark a task as waiting on another task with task dependencies.
 Know when your work is blocking someone else's work, so you can prioritize accordingly.
-When the first task is completed, the assignee will be notified that they can get started on their dependent task.
+When the first task is completed, the assignee will be notified that they can begin their dependent task.

 • Add tasks to multiple projects.
 The nature of work is cross-functional.
 Teams need to be able to work effectively across departments.
-Asana makes it easy to track and manage tasks across multiple projects, helping your team see tasks in context, view who's working on what, and keep your team and tasks connected.
+Asana makes it easy to track and manage tasks across multiple projects, helping your team see tasks in context, view who's working on what, and keep tasks and team members connected.

 • Slack.
 Turn ideas, work requests, and action items from Slack into trackable tasks and comments in Asana.
 Go from quick questions and action items to tasks with assignees and due dates.

 • Figma.
 Teams use Figma to create user flows, wireframes, UI mocks, prototypes, and more.
-Now, you can embed these designs in Asana, so your team can reference the latest design work in context with related project documents.
+Now, you can embed these designs in Asana, so your team can reference the latest design work alongside related project documents.

 Go-to-market strategy examples